Cross project planning with Connected Projects

 Time to read: 5 minutes

-Please take note: If you integrate with Jira connected projects are disabled as they are not compatible with Jira.
+Please note: If you integrate with Jira connected projects are disabled as they are not compatible with Jira.

 What are connected projects?

 In Forecast you are able to connect two or more projects under one parent project.
 Connecting two or more projects is a great way to gather all information, tasks, teams, and sprints into a single view.

 Connecting projects also allows you to ease collaboration by bringing people and workflows together.
 In addition, connected Sprint planning lets you plan your roadmap with a more holistic perspective.
 This allows you to easily prioritize cards across projects, and plan your Sprints to fit together across departments, e.g. for a major release.

 Step 1: Click the + New button the top right corner of Forecast, and select Connected project